Title VI Notice to Public

 Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, or national origin in programs receiving financial assistance.

 There are several ways to file a complaint.
 Complaints may be filed in writing and mailed to Manager of Human Resources and Administration, Napa Valley Transportation Authority, 625 Burnell St., Napa, CA 94559-3420.
-A copy of the Title VI Complaint Form is available by calling (707) 259-8631 or download in English or Spanish above.
-You can also fill out an online Title VI complaint form.
+A copy of the Title VI Complaint Form is available online at the links below, or you may request a form by calling (707) 259-8631.
 We encourage use of the Title VI Complaint Form.

 Title VI Complaint Procedure